MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers---step-by-step-lab--echo-kernel-mode-.md

     ![find dialog box showing the term echo being searched for](images/debuglab-image-find-dialog.png)

 3. The echo device driver should be loaded.
-Use the **!devnode 0 1 echo** command to display plug and play information associated with our echo device driver as shown below.
+Use the **!devnode 0 1 echo** command to display Plug and Play information associated with our echo device driver as shown below.

     ``` syntax
     0: Kd> !devnode 0 1 echo